n64blog/n64blog.github.io/_posts/2017-1-15-five-n64-games-we-want-to-see-remastered-for-the-nintendo-switch.md

 ---
 This week, Nintendo finally unveiled its next video game system, the Nintendo Switch.

-In case you didn’t know, this new system is a home console/portable handheld hybrid, meaning you can play your games on the TV at home or take them on the go with you by playing on the system’s built-in screen.
+In case you didn’t know, this new system is a home-console and portable-handheld hybrid, meaning you can play your games on the TV at home or take them on the go with you by playing on the system’s built-in screen.
 It even features two nifty little detachable controllers call Joy-Cons, which can be split between two players for multiplayer.

 ![Nintendo Switch red and blue system retail box](/assets/post/nintendo-switch-retail-box.jpg)